patchew-project/qemu/docs/qapi/index.rst

    :arg baz: Missing a type.
    :feat unstable: More than unstable, this command doesn't even exist!
    :arg no-descr:
+   :arg BitmapSyncMode discrim: How about branches in commands?

+   .. qapi:branch:: discrim on-success

+      :arg str foobar: This is an argument that belongs to a tagged union branch.
+      :arg int? foobaz: This is another argument belonging to the same branch.

+   .. qapi:branch:: discrim never

+      :arg str barfoo: This is an argument that belongs to a *different* tagged union branch.
+      :arg int64 zzxyz: And this is another argument belonging to that same branch.

    :feat hallucination: This command is a figment of your imagination.
    :error CommandNotFound: When you try to use this command, because it
       isn't real.